d2l-ai/d2l-en/chapter_recurrent-modern/bi-rnn.md

 model.predict('it has', 20, data.vocab, d2l.try_gpu())
 ```

-The output is clearly unsatisfactory for the reasons described above.
-For a
-discussion of more effective uses of bidirectional RNNs, please see the sentiment
+For a discussion of more effective uses of bidirectional RNNs,
-analysis application
-in :numref:`sec_sentiment_rnn`.
+please see the sentiment analysis application in :numref:`sec_sentiment_rnn`.

 ## Summary